Tunisia releases 1,420 prisoners over coronavirus

-Tunisia's President Kais Saied on Tuesday ordered the release on 1,420 prisoners in an amnesty to combat the spread of the coronavirus in prisons, a presidency statement said.
+Tunisia's President Kais Saied on Tuesday ordered the release of 1,420 prisoners in an amnesty to combat the spread of the coronavirus in prisons, a presidency statement said.

-Tunisia has declared a general lockdown to slow infection rates, and has confirmed 574 cases of the coronavirus and 10 deaths.
+Tunisia has declared a general lockdown to slow infection rates, and has confirmed 362 cases of the coronavirus, with nine deaths.
+The government said in a separate statement that it would provide food assistance to thousands of families in their homes, starting Friday, for a period of about two months.

+Saied last week ordered the army to deploy in the streets to force people to respect the lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)